What is the Culture Monitor?

 Dashboard

-Underpinning the Culture Monitor is a database containing a large number of indicators that map aspects of cultural life over a multi-year period.
-We take a flexible approach to indicators in the database.
-We do not place any restrictions on the total set of indicators, but on individual indicators.
+Behind the Culture Monitor is a database with many indicators that show different aspects of cultural life over several years.
+In the database we use a flexible approach to indicators.
+We do not impose any restrictions on the total set of indicators, but on individual indicators.
 In any case, these must be collected over a multi-year and sustainable basis, be reliable and traceable, and provide relevant and overarching insight.
 This allows us to add indicators when there is reason to do so.

-Source explorer
+Resource explorer

 Annual report